alexithymiaawarenessnetwork/alexithymiaawarenessnetwork.github.io/aan/docs/sifneos.md

 - **Operational definitions** that could be tested and refined
 - **Empirical validation** of clinical concepts

-## Quotes and Philosophy

-*"The alexithymic patient presents us with a paradox: they suffer from emotions they cannot name, feel distress they cannot describe, and seek help for problems they cannot articulate."*

-*"Understanding alexithymia requires us to reconsider our assumptions about emotional life and therapeutic process."*

 ## Resources for Further Learning

 ### Original Works